khabizat/firebase-course/README.md

 ### Issue 2

 ```
-database: Port 4000 is not open on localhost, could not start Database Emulator.
+database: Port #### is not open on localhost, could not start Database Emulator.
 ```
 or
 ```
-Port 4000 is already in use
+Port #### is already in use
 ```

 For Linux/Mac OS run this command in the terminal:

 ```
-sudo lsof -i tcp:4000
+sudo lsof -i tcp:typePortnumberhere
 sudo kill -9 typeyourPIDhere
 ```

 On Windows:

 ```
-netstat -ano | findstr :4000
+netstat -ano | findstr :typePortnumberhere
 tskill typeyourPIDhere
 ```